AltumSpatium/Labs/3 semester/Programming/README.md

-This repository contains labs on Assembler.
+This repository contains labs on Programming (Assembler and C++).
 BSUIR, FCSaN, CSaSE, PT, 3rd semester.